Autobike/Autobike/docs/manual.md

 * Bikeproject24

-Credentials for ssh login:
+Credentials for router (192.168.1.1 in a browser):

 * Username: "admin"
 * Password: "Bikeproject24"

-Old credentials for ssh login:
+Credentials for ssh login:

 * Username: "root"
 * Password: "Autobike1"